radito1/FoodFlow/README.md

 ## Features

 1. **Recipe Browsing:**
-   - Browse recipes by categories on the homepage.
+   - Browse recipes by categories.
    - View details of each recipe.

 2. **User Authentication:**